jacklowrie/.config/README.md

 3. create a `.zshenv` in the home folder, and have it source this config.
     - see `macos.zshenv` for an example.
 All it does is manually set `$XDG` variables, then source the zshenv in this repo.
+    - you can also set machine-specific environment variables here.
 >[!note]
 > You'll need to make sure the directories those variables point outside
 > this repo to exist.
 If you don't, the config should still work, but many